Twisted multilayer nodal superconductors: Lattice model

 which, using the trigonometric expansion for $\tan(2\theta)$, simplifies to

-This suggests that the super cell corresponding to the $(m,n)$ chiral twist is in fact given by $3(p^2+q^2)$.
-When $(m,n)=(1,2)$, which corresponds to a twist angle $\theta_{1,2} = 36.9$ as in Fig.~\ref{fig:lattice}, $(p,q) = (4,3)$ and the smallest unit cell has 75 sites in all.
-This exercise can be extended to $L=4$, for instance, by starting with the relation $\theta_{p,q} = 3 \theta_{m,n}$, where $(p,q)$ now denotes the twist vector for layers 1-4.
+This implies that the supercell corresponding to the $(m,n)$ chirally twist trilayer comprises $3(p^2+q^2)$ lattice sites.
+When $(m,n)=(1,2)$, which corresponds to a twist angle $\theta_{1,2} = 36.9$ as in Fig.~\ref{fig:lattice}, $(p,q) = (4,3)$ and the smallest unit cell has 75 sites.